 Bachelor of Science in Nursing (BSN)

-The bachelor of science in nursing (BSN) degree is offered as a nursing major through the Post-Baccalaureate Nursing program and RN to BSN Degree Completion program.
-The nursing major for both programs is offered through the Bethel University Department of Nursing and administered through the College of Adults & Professional Studies.
+The bachelor of science in nursing (BSN) degree is offered as a nursing major.
+The nursing major is offered through the Bethel University Department of Nursing and administered through the College of Adult & Professional Studies.